darrenzwc/my_personal_website/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a highschool student at McKinney Boyd High School.

 ## Research Interests